allpix-squared/allpix-squared/src/modules/DepositionGenerator/README.md

 * `range_cut` : Geant4 range cut-off threshold for the production of gammas, electrons and positrons to avoid infrared divergence.
 Defaults to a fifth of the shortest pixel feature, i.e. either pitch or thickness.
 * `cutoff_time` : Maximum lifetime of particles to be propagated in the simulation.
 This setting is passed to Geant4 as user limit and assigned to all sensitive volumes.
 Particles and decay products are only propagated and decayed up the this time limit and all remaining kinetic energy is deposited in the sensor it reached the time limit in.
 Defaults to 221s (to ensure proper gamma creation for the Cs137 decay).
 Note: Neutrons have a lifetime of 882 seconds and will not be propagated in the simulation with the default `cutoff_time`.
-* `number_of_particles` : Number of cosmic ray showers to generate in a single event.
-Defaults to one.
 * `output_plots` : Enables output histograms to be be generated from the data in every step (slows down simulation considerably).
 Disabled by default.
 * `output_plots_scale` : Set the x-axis scale of the output plot, defaults to 100ke.